 You should not breastfeed during Ultomiris treatment and for 8 months after your last dose.

-It’s not known if Ultomiris passes into breast milk.
-However, if it does, it could cause serious side effects in a breastfed child.
-This is why your doctor will advise against breastfeeding during Ultomiris treatment and for 8 months after your last dose.
+It is unknown if Ultomiris passes into breast milk.
+However, if it does, it could cause serious side effects in a child who’s breastfed.
+This is why your doctor will likely advise against breastfeeding during Ultomiris treatment and for 8 months after your last dose.

 If you’re breastfeeding or plan to breastfeed, talk with your doctor about other healthy ways to feed your child while receiving Ultomiris treatment.